microsoft/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

 ![ArcBox architecture diagram](./arc_dataops.png)

+> **WARNING: Per May 22 2023, there is a [known issue](https://github.com/microsoft/azure_arc/issues/1861) causing deployments of the ArcBox Flavors "Full", "DevOps" and "DataOps" to fail.
+Until further notice, you may deploy the "IT Pro" flavor of ArcBox.**

 ### Use cases

 - Sandbox environment for getting hands-on with Azure Arc technologies and [Azure Arc-enabled SQL Managed Instance landing zone accelerator](https://aka.ms/ArcLZAcceleratorReady)